Daniel Szczepan

-Daniel Szczepan (born 5 June 1995) is a Polish professional footballer who plays as a forward for Ruch Chorzów.
+Daniel Szczepan (born 5 June 1995) is a Polish professional footballer who plays as a forward for I liga club Ruch Chorzów.

-Senior career
+Career

-Szczepan began his career with Wodzisław Śląski.
-Szczepan moved to Górnik Pszów in 2011, where he made his debut in 2012 against Naprzód Rydułtowy, a team located in the town of his birth, a game in which Szczepan also scored.
-In total Szczepan played 35 games for Górnik, scoring 10 goals.
+Szczepan began his senior career with Górnik Pszów in 2011, where he made his debut in 2012 against Naprzód Rydułtowy, a team located in the town of his birth, a game in which Szczepan also scored.
+In total Szczepan scored 15 goals for Górnik.
 On 5 February 2015, Szczepan joined GKS Jastrzębie.
 After starting well with Jastrzębie, Szczepan knocked out an opposition player in a friendly for the 2015–16 season against Unia Racibórz.
 In total Szczepan scored just under one goal every two games for GKS.
 After a successful time with Jastrzębie, Szczepan joined Śląsk Wrocław in 2018.